 The Procurement and Property Management division maintains an indexed, computerized Bidders Mailing List from which a group of vendors is selected to participate in the bidding process.
-A vendor may be placed on the mailing list by completing: a Bidder's Mailing List Application form; a Request for Taxpayer Identification Number (W-9 Form); and Statement of Debarment form.
+A vendor may be placed on the mailing list by completing: a Bidder's Mailing List Application form and a Vendor Application.
 Purchasing reserves the right to remove a vendor from the Bidders List for factors listed under "Removal from Bidders List."
 If removed, the vendor will be notified in writing.

 The bidders application contains sufficient classification breakdowns to Procurement of an address change.
 The Division of Procurement encourages maximum participation from Small, Women-owned, and Minority-owned Business (SWaM) businesses by sending all appropriate bids to these vendors and to agencies that are associated with promoting such firms.

 All vendors must be registered with the State Corporation Commission (SCC) prior to contract award.

 All vendors are encouraged to register with eVA, Virginia's Total e-Procurement Solution, to explore the benefits of ordering electronically.

 Find the RPS General Terms and Conditions HERE.

 Removal from Bidders List